Concurrency

 JobList*

 parameters are for passing around a reference to this list.
-(Avoid global variables!) - Save each new job in a list of jobs.
+Because we are passing around a pointer to one place in memory, each function call you make on this parameter will modify the same list, as desired. - Save each new job in a list of jobs.
 (See

 job_save